Wholly

 Toledo

-Sophisticated puzzle for kids of
+puzzle for kids of

 various ages.

-Copyright ©2003 by Paul Niquette.
+by Paul Niquette.

 All rights reserved.

-are your clues," said I over my shoulder to the restless children in the
+are your clues," said I over my shoulder to the

 back seat.
-It was 1970 and a long vacation drive.
 "Give me the name

 of a city, a storm, and a weapon."